GalaluddinOwais/The-Personality-Type-Your-Answers-Fit-The-Most/README.md

 # Additional Notes
 #### The application was implemented in mere HTML and PHP, despite the statistical calculations, and CSS was not used there, so the application is runnable on a free domain.
 However, one of the drawbacks of the application is that the implementation does not follow the best practice about moving from one question to another, as it navigates to a different page as it moves to the next question.

-#### After it has proven successful, the probability calculation method in this project inspired the introduction of [Alphabet Presence Probability Scanner](https://github.com/GalaluddinOwais/Alphabet-Presence-Probability-Scanner) project
+#### After the probability calculation method in this project proved successful, it inspired the introduction of [Alphabet Presence Probability Scanner](https://github.com/GalaluddinOwais/Alphabet-Presence-Probability-Scanner) project